La5te2/ChessAI/Melano.md

 V_{\mathrm{target}}(s)=\tanh\left(\frac{c_{\mathrm{stm}}}{3}\right).
 $$

 The initial state has no preceding move comment and receives target 0.
 Any later state whose preceding comment contains no parseable signed score also receives target 0.
-A comment-enabled game enters the dataset when at least one of its move comments contains a parseable signed score.
+When comments provide the targets, preprocessing admits a game if at least one of its move comments contains a parseable signed score.

-With `--has-cmt 0`, the PGN result supplies the target.
-From the perspective of the side to move, a win gives $+1$, a loss gives $-1$ and a draw or unknown result gives 0.
+When the final game result provides the targets, a win from the perspective of the side to move gives $+1$, a loss gives $-1$ and a draw or unknown result gives 0.

 ### 4.2 HDF5 Schema